rocky-jaiswal/auth-service/README.md

 # Auth Service

+## What is this?

+Basically a fast Node.js based JWT service, which also supports Google OAuth.
+I use it for a lot of personal projects to solve authentication.

 ## Setup

 1. Run `node bin/generateKeyPair.mjs <environment>` to generate JWT signing keys and update src/public/.well-known -> "jwks.json"